Millsy102/docssitetemplate/scripts/SERVER_MANAGEMENT_README.md

    - Check the logs for error messages
    - Verify all dependencies are installed
    - Ensure configuration files exist

+4. **NPM scripts not found**
+   - Make sure you're running commands from the project root directory
+   - Verify that the npm scripts are properly defined in `package.json`
+   - Check that the `_internal/system/` directory exists and contains the backend components

+5. **Backend dependencies missing**
+   - Navigate to `_internal/system/` and run `npm install`
+   - Ensure all required dependencies are installed in the backend directory

 ### Logs and Monitoring